syself/cluster-api-provider-hetzner/docs/reference/hetzner-bare-metal-machine-template.md

 ### Lifecycle of a HetznerBareMetalMachine

-#### Creating of a HetznerBareMetalMachine
+#### Creating a HetznerBareMetalMachine

 Simply put, the specs of a `HetznerBareMetalMachine` consist of two parts.
 First, there is information about how the bare metal server is supposed to be provisioned.
 Second, there are properties where you can specify which host to select.
 If these selectors correspond to a host that is not consumed yet, then the `HetznerBareMetalMachine` transfers important information to the host object.
 This information is used to provision the host according to what you specified in the specs of `HetznerBareMetalMachineTemplate`.
 If a host has provisioned successfully, then the `HetznerBareMetalMachine` is considered to be ready.

 #### Deleting of a HetznerBareMetalMachine

 When the `HetznerBareMetalMachine` object gets deleted, it removes the information from the host that the latter used for provisioning.
 The host then triggers the deprovisioning.
-As soon as this has completed, the `HetznerBareMetalMachineController` removes the owner and consumer reference of the host and deletes the finalizer of the machine, so that it can be finally deleted.
+As soon as this has been completed, the `HetznerBareMetalMachineController` removes the owner and consumer reference of the host and deletes the finalizer of the machine, so that it can be finally deleted.

 #### Updating a HetznerBareMetalMachine